kennywlino/data-structures-and-algorithms/javascript/trees/README.md

 In CLASS-36, we are given the option to select our own problem for practice.
 For this challenge, I chose to do a problem to check whether a binary tree is a sum tree.
 A sum tree is defined as a tree where the value of a node is equal to the sum of the nodes present in its left and right subtrees.

+In CLASS-38, we are given the option to select another problem for practice.
+For this challenge, I chose to do a problem to invert a binary tree.
+An inverted tree is a tree where the root is maintained, but at every level, the left node is moved to the right side and vice versa.

 ## Approach & Efficiency

 ### Binary Tree